thrillcall/thrillcall-api/docs/API.md

 - **primary\_genre\_id**      _integer_   The Thrillcall ID for this artist's primary Genre
 - **upcoming\_events\_count** _integer_   Number of upcoming events associated with this object
 - **updated\_at**             _string_    ISO 8601 representation of last time this object was updated
+- **photos**                  _hash_      A hash of image urls of the primary photo available for this object in different styles
 - **url**                     _string_    URL for this object on Thrillcall